exampleuser-name/Arma-3-DMA-Radar/README.md

 How use?
+-Run all files second PC.
 -Move folder "Arm" in C:\
 -Download the maps and transfer them to C:\Arm
 - https://drive.google.com/drive/folders/1-OMIlWpnOQ3mFxtsOFuNvOq-IhP34kAL?usp=sharing

+:arrow_up: - Enlarge an object
+:arrow_up: - reduce the object

 The functionality for drawing maps and all objects is written in python.
 A memory reader is written in C++.
 First, run the C++ code, then run the python code.